Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 A root canal procedure usually requires one or two office visits and is performed under local anesthesia to minimize pain.

-Your dentist will take X-rays, numb the area around your tooth and surrounding tissues, drill a hole into the top of your tooth, remove the infected pulp, clean and shape the root canals, and seal them with a filling material to stop further infection.
+Your dentist takes X-rays first.
+Then they numb the area and drill a small hole in your tooth.
+Next, they remove the infected pulp, clean out the canals, and seal everything up to prevent future infection.

 Root Canal Treatment

-A temporary filling will be applied to protect the tooth until a final restoration, such as a crown or permanent filling, can be inserted as soon as possible.
+Your dentist will place a temporary filling to protect your tooth until a final fix, such as a crown or permanent filling, can be placed.

 After the root canal procedure, your tooth and the surrounding area may feel sensitive for a few days.

-Both tooth fillings and root canals remove the damaged and infected tooth structure and restore the tooth’s function.
+Both tooth fillings and root canals remove the damaged and infected tooth structure and make your tooth work normally again.
 Root canal treatment removes the diseased or damaged pulp from the tooth, cleaning and sealing the root canals.

-In comparison, fillings remove decay or damaged tooth tissue and fill the cavity with a restorative material.
+Fillings work differently: The dentist removes decay or damaged tooth tissue and fills the cavity with a restorative material.
 The costs of both procedures may vary based on the cavity’s size, the filling material selected, and the dentist’s fees.
-The complexity and length of root canal treatments might require multiple dental appointments, driving up the total cost of the procedure.
+Root canals take longer and are more complex, so they often require multiple dental appointments, driving up the total cost of the procedure.

 Over time, tooth fillings may need to be replaced since they may not survive as long as crowns or other dental restorations.
-Root canal treatment can be very effective in saving a tooth, but there is a risk of reinfection or other complications.
+Root canals work really well for saving teeth, but sometimes problems can pop up later, like reinfection.

 Considerations for choosing between the two treatments